nikodojan/react-star-wars-wiki/README.md

+# React Mini Star Wars Wiki

+This is an learning project to complete an assignment from a React course in my CS study.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).